 HOW TO DO YOUR WEEKLY GROCERY HAUL

 The key to staying within your budget is to know your prices and only go to one store per week.
 Some stores are better for different items.
 For me, Walmart is better for stocking up on fresh and pantry items.
-Whereas Costco is better for stocking up on prepackaged lunch items, bulk items and cleaning supplies.
+Whereas Costco is better for stocking up on prepackaged lunch items, bulk items, and cleaning supplies.

-Also, Walmart Grocery Pickup is life!
+Walmart Grocery Pickup is life!
 Having them do your shopping for you makes it so convenient and really helps to keep those impulse buys at bay.
-You place your order on your phone, set a pick up time, then they load your groceries for you.
+You place your order on your phone, set a pickup time, then they load your groceries for you.
 Get $10 off your first purchase of $50 and be amazed at how life-changing it is for you!
 (And if you can't get out of the house, then let InstaCart do your shopping for you and deliver it right to your door!)

-THIS WEEK'S GROCERY HAUL
+GROCERY HAUL ESSENTIALS

-I rarely will cook a recipe that I have to go out and buy specific things for.
+I rarely cook a recipe that I have to go out and buy specific things for.
 I cook using what I have on hand (hello, shelf cooking!) so that I never have one random ingredient just sitting around that won't ever get used again.
-Then, I make big grocery haul trips like this where I stock up on my essential food items and replenish my stores.
+Then, I make big grocery haul trips like this, where I stock up on my essential food items and replenish my stores.

 Your goal should be to buy ingredients that you can make many meals out of!
 Here are the typical food items that I always try to keep on hand…